pschropp/CS50web-Proj1-bookreview/README.md

-# Project 1 as ORM
+# CS50 Project1 as ORM

-CS50web Project1: Unsing Flask for BookReview page with Heroku PostreSQL and Goodreads API
+CS50web Project1: Using Flask for BookReview page with Heroku PostgreSQL and Goodreads API

 For practice: new branch using ORM